AaltoRSE/speech2text/docs/source/user_guide.md

 ```
 which tells you for each job ID if the job is still in the queue waiting for resources (_PENDING_) or already running (_RUNNING_).

->**_NOTE:_** As a rule of thumb, the results will be ready at the next day latest.
-However, if you receive an email saying the processing has failed or have not received any emails within, say, an hour of running the speech2text command, something has gone wrong.
+>**_NOTE:_** As a rule of thumb, you can expected to results to be ready within an hour.
+However, if you receive an email saying the processing has failed or have not received any emails within an hour of running the speech2text command, something has gone wrong.
 In this case, visit RSEs at [the daily Zoom help session at 13.00-14.00](https://scicomp.aalto.fi/help/garage/#id1) and we will figure it out.

 If you have no more work to submit at this time, you are free to close the terminal window and log out from Open On Demand.
 If the browser asks for confirmation (`This page is asking you to confirm that you want to leave — information you’ve entered may not be saved.`), you can answer "yes".